 Fort McMurray – an exceptional place to see the Northern Lights in Canada

 While Fort McMurray gets a lot of press, it’s not usually for the Northern Lights.
 Certainly the lights have been around since time immemorial, but as a dedicated tour for a visitor it’s a new things.
-Fort McMurray is easy to get to from Calgary or Edmonton and now that there’s a tour company offering a two night, three day package, there’s a big reason to visit.
+Fort McMurray is easy to get to from Calgary or Edmonton and the Northern Lights seen from just out of town are one impressive sight.

 Lady luck and the northern lights in Canada